Enhance Sample Efficiency and Robustness of End-to-end Urban Autonomous Driving via Semantic Masked World Model: Experiments

 \subsection{Multi-source Data Collection}

 The corner case is defined as an abnormal end case during the data collection process.
 When an abnormal end occurs, the CTE of the ego vehicle is greater than $2m$ and thus out of bounds or there is a collision with a surrounding object.
-These two cases shown in Fig. ~\ref{7} correspond to out-lane and collision.
-When an abnormal end occurs, the collector puts the last $2\times L$ steps of episode into the replay buffer according to the kind of end.
+These two cases shown in Fig. ~\ref{7} correspond to outlane and collision.
+When an abnormal end occurs, the multi-source data sampler puts the last $4\times L$ steps of the episode into the replay buffer according to the type of end.
+We evaluate the agent every 20,000 steps to adaptively adjust the data distribution.
+The max corner data probability $P_{maxcor}$ is set to $0.5$.